 Texas Primary Sends Message Cruz, Tea Party Still Wield Considerable InfluenceThe first primary in what Republicans hope is a triumphant election year sent a message that U.S. Sen Ted Cruz and the Tea Party still wield considerable influence in one of the nation's most conservative states.

 Timeline Of Events In Texas Gov. Rick Perry's Life Rick Perry had led a charmed political life, never losing an election between 1984 and 2010, despite switching parties and having the state around him shift from faithfully Democratic to fiercely Republican.
 But the longest-serving governor in Texas history saw his ballot-box fortunes change dramatically with 2011 and his disastrous run for the White House.

 Perry Delays Announcement On Re-ElectionGov.
 Rick Perry says he is delaying an announcement on whether he will run for re-election until after the new special session ends.

 Perry: 'Biggest Pipedream I Have Ever Heard' As Former Obama Aides Launch Plan To Make Texas Blue-StateFormer aides to President Barack Obama are kicking off a plan to turn reliably red-state Texas blue.

-Intern Roger Dunlop visits the polls to find out "if the South would have won" would we have it made?
+"If The South Would Have Won" Would We Have It Made?Intern Roger Dunlop visits the polls to find out "if the South would have won" would we have it made?

 Texas Woman Forced To Cover Up 'Vote The Bible' Shirt In Order To Cast BallotA Texas woman claims that a polling place forced her to cover up her “Vote the Bible” shirt she was wearing or she would not be allowed to vote.

 Tea Party Wins Big In Texas; Incumbents Pushed Out Texas Republican voters made their preferences clear: The tea party is in and incumbents are out.